 In order to gain insights that are actionable for global development policymakers, data needs to be understood in context.
 Understanding how different cultures and communities use digital services such as mobile phones, microloans or social media is central to being able to leverage Big Data for development purposes.

-That’s why Global Pulse is organized into a network of Pulse Labs in different regions of the world with a headquarters lab in New York, USA since late 2009, a lab in Jakarta, Indonesia, which opened in 2012, and a lab in Kampala, Uganda that opened in late 2013.
+That’s why Global Pulse is organized into a network of Pulse Labs in different regions of the world with a headquarters lab in New York, a lab in Jakarta, Indonesia, and a lab in Kampala, Uganda.